githubfan23445/pxt-arcade/docs/advanced-stream.md

         "imageUrl": "/static/advanced-stream/4W7BxQF_-XE.jpg"
     },
     {
+        "name": "QUICK DRAW!",
+        "description": "Join Richard, Daryl, Joey, and Vivian as we make a game about being a robot trying to distract dogs from their jobs with lasers!
+Press 'A' when you see \"DRAW\" - but don't do it too soon.
+Good luck!", "youTubeId": "sjw3at0C_mU",
+        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
+        "imageUrl": "/static/advanced-stream/sjw3at0C_mU.jpg"
+    },
+    {
+        "name": "Skateboarding Stunts",
+        "description": "Join Richard, Joey, and Vivian as we make a game about skateboarding!
+Press A to flip", "youTubeId": "BDng6c-Jkmc",
+        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
+        "imageUrl": "/static/advanced-stream/BDng6c-Jkmc.jpg"
+    },
+    {
+        "name": "Save the Ants!",
+        "description": "Join Richard, Shannon, Joey, and Vivian as we make a game about ants crossing a bridge.
+Hold A to stop the ants from progressing, but hurry!
+There's an anteater on the top, and an antlion on the bottom.
+Help as many ants cross as you can.", "youTubeId": "EcE_GmnZ14k",
+        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
+        "imageUrl": "/static/advanced-stream/EcE_GmnZ14k.jpg"
+    },
+    {
         "name": "ROB G's Traffic School",
         "description": "Join Richard, Shannon, and Vivian as they make a game where you control traffic lights!
 Press buttons to turn lights on and off and guide cars to their destinations (without crashing).", "youTubeId": "RpDXjl9AsDs",